How to Plunge a Toilet

 Do you have a clogged toilet?
 Dealing with a backed-up toilet is inconvenient, but easy to fix!
-A common mistake is using a sink plunger (you know, that flat, red plunger with a wooden handle) rather than a toilet plunger.
-The Beehive Max® is the best plunger because its unique flanged design creates the best seal for plunging.
+A common mistake is using a sink plunger (you know, that flat, red plunger with a wooden handle) rather than a flanged toilet plunger, which is designed to seal inside the bowl.

-Although a plunger is the best method for unclogging a toilet, it is not always the right tool.
-Cell phones, your child's toys, or other objects can fall in.
-In these cases, wear gloves and remove the object by hand if possible.
+While plunging is the best method for unclogging most backed-up toilets, it isn't always the right solution.
+Objects like cell phones, toys, or other items can accidentally fall in.
+In these cases, wear gloves and carefully remove the object by hand if possible.

-If you smell sewer gas, open a window and call a plumber.
+If you notice a sewer gas smell, open a window for ventilation and call a plumber.
 Issues with your pipes or sewer could be potentially dangerous, so it is always better to have professional guidance.

 How to Plunge a Toilet video thumbnail